JS-JeevaSaravanan/CS-Infinity/DevOps/CI-CD/Feature Flags/what & why feature flags.md

 - The basic idea: decoupling deployment from release

+- Real-world analogy (like “light switches” for features)

 Feature Flags (a.k.a.
 Feature Toggles) are conditional switches in code that control whether a feature is active or hidden — _without requiring redeployment._